Minimal Dark Matter: Generalized Framework and Direct-Detection Sensitivity: MDM and HC-MDM models

 Figure~\ref{fig:schematic} illustrates the transition from MDM to HC-MDM and highlights some important differences.
 Our assertion that the HC-MDM parameter space can extend below the neutrino floor is demonstrated in Sec.~\ref{sec:results}.

-As shown in Ref.~\cite{LopezHonorez:2017zrd}, for $M,~D$ to mix to a combined state where the lightest neutral particle behaves as a Majorana fermion, we must have $|y_1| \approx |y_2|$.
-Furthermore, when $y_1 = -y_2$ and $m_D = m_M$, the tree-level coupling of the DM component to the Higgs is zero.
-This avoids Higgs induced DM scattering on nucleons that would add to the unavoidable next-to-leading order contributions to the scattering cross-section from gauge boson exchanges for electroweak DM~\cite{Hisano:2015rsa} (see e.g., early studies of ``blind spots" within the singlet-doublet model~\cite{Cohen:2011ec, Cheung:2013dua, Calibbi:2015nha, LopezHonorez:2017zrd}).
-Therefore, to simplify our calculations, we consider the case where $|y_1| = |y_2| = y$ and $m_M = m_D = m$.
-When we consider cases with non-negligible Higgs coupling, we impose the requirement that $y_1$ and $y_2$ have opposite sign.
-Below, $y$ is always taken to be positive and any necessary negative signs are introduced manually at appropriate stages of the derivation.
+As shown in Ref.~\cite{LopezHonorez:2017zrd}, after electoweak symmetry breaking $M$ and $D$ can mix to a combined state where the lightest neutral particle behaves as a Majorana fermion and is therefore a viable DM candidate.
+For this to occur, we must have $|y_1| \approx |y_2|$.
+In the limit of equality $y_1=\pm y_2$, the Lagrangian of Eq.~(\ref{eq:lagrangian}) possesses a global symmetry, referred to as custodial symmetry (see, e.g., Refs.~\cite{Tait:2016qbg, LopezHonorez:2017zrd}).
+In this case, it is fairly easy to extract the mass eigenstates and their mixing as well as the couplings to the $Z$ and $H$ bosons.
+In particular, it can be shown that when $y_1 = -y_2$ and $m_D = m_M$, the tree-level coupling of the lightest neutral component (which comprises the entirety of DM in the present universe) to the Higgs is zero (see Ref.~\cite{LopezHonorez:2017zrd}, Sec.
+2.2.1).
+This avoids Higgs-induced DM scattering on nucleons at tree level.
+If this were non-zero, it would add to the scattering cross-section from gauge boson exchanges that controls the amplitude of the direct detection cross section of MDM~\cite{Hisano:2015rsa} (see, e.g., early studies of ``blind spots" within the singlet-doublet model~\cite{Cohen:2011ec, Cheung:2013dua, Calibbi:2015nha, LopezHonorez:2017zrd}).
+Loop-induced corrections involving $H$ exchanges may provide extra contributions to the scattering cross section.
+However, as $y_1=-y_2$ corresponds to a custodial symmetry, we still expect the gauge induced contributions to dominate the amplitude of the scattering cross section on nucleons.

+To simplify our calculations, we restrict ourselves to the custodial point where $|y_1| = |y_2| = y$, $y_1=-y_2$, and $m_M = m_D = m$.
+In this case, because the direct detection cross-section is only due to the gauge boson loop-induced contributions as with MDM, we can use direct detection cross sections computed for MDM.
+We do not consider $H$ induced loop effects and simply note that this is a potential direction of future work.

+When dealing with negligible Higgs coupling, the requirement that $y_1 = -y_2$ is not strictly required and allowing both couplings to have the same sign has no effect on our results or on the direct detection cross section.
+However, we will maintain this choice to present our results in a unified way, noting that our conclusions are valid also in the $y_1=y_2$ case for small $y$.

 These simplifications make sense when we consider mixed multiplets in generality.
 In Sec.~\ref{sec:results}, we choose reference values of $y_{1,2}$ to demonstrate the magnitude of the nonperturbative effects on freezeout abundance.
 However, if one has a particularly well-motivated model that includes specific values of $y_{1,2}$ and $m_{M,D}$, then it is straightforward to generalize our results, albeit with increased complexity and computational expense.